-Callum Sidlauskas is an artist and skater and No Comply member from Birmingham who has laid down a series of the biggest tricks at our Beyond Skateboarding jams.
+Callum Sidlauskas is an artist and skater and No Comply member from Birmingham who laid down a series of the biggest tricks at our Beyond Skateboarding jams.

 So we had to hit him up for our first illustration feature ‘Fully Illustrated’ to discover how he got into art and skating, his artistic inspirations from his Dad’s 90s clothing brand Dready, the Birmingham skate scene, Ideal, Kris Vile, travelling around Europe, life on lockdown, making face masks and doing uni tasks and his favourite things on and off his board.